titumozammel/execution-excellence-system/README.md

 ### Capability

-The knowledge, skills, experience, judgment, and ability required to perform.
+The knowledge, skills, experience, judgment, and other potential required for effective performance.

 ### Connection